The Last Stag

 “It doesn’t matter.
 We’re going to the countryside to get a better view of it.”

 “You’re right.
 But I was just saying.”

 “Is that the Imperial Palace?”
-I ask as I point to a large green area in the middle of the city.
+I ask, pointing to a large green area in the middle of the city.
 I’m barely able to get a glimpse of its bright aquamarine ceilings because of the tall buildings in its vicinity that spoil a perfect view of the imperial residence and the huge park that surrounds it.

 “It is,” Kim confirms.
 “It’s actually not that far away.
 We can get there in half an hour walking at normal pace.”